stumacsolutions/hello-world/README.md

 This command is a simple convenience command which wraps up the tasks provided by the findbugs plugin.

+## ./gradlew jdepend
+This command is a simple convenience command which wraps up the tasks provided by the jdepend plugin.

 ## ./gradlew mutationTest
 This command will perform mutation testing on the project.
 This ensures that the tests are of a high standard and are performing meaningful